Z Grills Error Overview

 - Scoop or vacuum out most of the wood pellets from the hopper, removing the guard if required to get better access.
 Clean out enough so the auger entry is visible.

 - Take out the grease tray and baffle (if not already out) so you can see in the fire-pot.

 - Start the grill up as normal and once there is a fire in the fire-pot, turn the controller to HIGH setting.
 This will more quickly dump all the pellets into the fire-pot out to allow them to burn off.

 - Leave on the HIGH setting with the lid open until there are no more pellets dropping into the fire-pot (auger feed tube is empty) and the fire burns out.
+This should take about 10-15 minutes.
 Eventually the grill will show up LEr on the controller screen, which is normal.

 - If the fire cannot be maintained at all in the fire-pot (due to the moist pellets), just keep cleaning them out of the fire-pot (not with vacuum as they may be hot), and repeat the process of turning the grill from Shut Down Cycle to Smoke and letting the pellet dump into the fire-pot until they are all cleared.

 - Once the grill has cooled down vacuum out the hopper and fire-pot thoroughly.

 - Pour some fresh, dry pellets into the hopper and go through the initial startup process to prime the auger tube with pellets.

 Fan Not Working (No Air Flow)

 Good air flow provided by the fan is required to establish and maintain the fire in the fire-pot.
 The fan is clearly audible when the grill is running, so listen for that sound.
 Also check to ensure that air is blowing into the fire-pot.